How to Tell If Someone Has a Gambling Problem at Work

 Impact of Gambling Problems on Work Life

-How EAPs Can Help
+How EAPs Provide Support

 • Resource Referrals: EAPs can connect employees with external resources, such as gambling addiction treatment programs and community support groups.